-The present moment is the only time we ever have to live: to experience anything, accomplish anything, to heal and to grow.
+The present moment is the only one we will ever have to live: to experience anything, accomplish anything, to heal and to grow.
 The past is memory and the future is imagination.

-Mindfulness is a way paying attention to one’s present moment life experience with the receptive, open, non-judgmental attitude of a curious, impartial witness.
-Mindfulness allows us to handle whatever comes up in our lives with greater calm and confidence, enabling us to respond to events wisely, rather than reacting automatically when we are hijacked by our emotions.
+Mindfulness is a way paying attention to one’s present moment life experience with the open, non-judgmental attitude of a curious, impartial witness.
+Mindfulness allows us to handle whatever comes up in our lives with equanimity and clarity, enabling us to respond to events wisely, rather than reacting automatically and perhaps counterproductively when we are hijacked by our emotions.

 The ultimate challenge of mindfulness is choosing to be fully alive - waking up to, and embracing the full range of the human condition - not only the pleasant and joyful moments, but the painful, the sad, and the frightening ones as well.

 Mindfulness Meditation is not about achieving any particular state.
 While calmness and concentration are qualities of mindfulness, Insight Meditation (known as Vipassana) also involves investigation: bringing interest and curiosity to present moment experience.
 Together, these factors create the possibility of insight - the understanding that liberates us from our self- limiting beliefs and self-centred obsessions and aversions, and enables us to live life more richly and make wise decisions for ourselves.

 The cultivation of mindfulness has been demonstrated by research to be a very powerful way for people to take control of their own health and meet the range of challenges arising from medical and psychological conditions and everyday life stresses.